-SERIES EDITORS: Dr Megan O’Neill, Senior Lecturer in Human Geography and Chair of the British Society of Criminology Policing Network, University of Dundee, UK, Dr Marisa Silvestri, Associate Professor at Kingston University, UK and Dr Stephen Tong, Director of Policing & Criminal Justice School of Law, Criminal Justice & Computing, Canterbury Christ Church University, Kent, UK.
+SERIES EDITORS: Dr Megan O’Neill, Senior Lecturer in Human Geography and Chair of the British Society of Criminology Policing Network, University of Dundee, UK, Dr Marisa Silvestri, Associate Professor at Kingston University, UK and Dr Stephen Tong, Director of the Canterbury Centre for Policing Research (CCPR), School of Law, Criminal Justice & Computing, Canterbury Christ Church University, Kent, UK.

 Editorial advisory board: